 One of the most rewarding aspects of human experience is our ability to connect with others.
 Being able to communicate with someone in his or her language is an incredible gift.
 Bilinguals have the unique opportunity to communicate with a wider range of people in their personal and professional lives.
 Knowing the language makes you a local no matter where you are, opening up your world literally and figuratively.
 Language skills can be a significant competitive advantage that sets you apart from your monolingual peers.
 They are among the top eight skills required of all occupations—no matter your sector or skill level—and the demand for bilingual professionals is rising exponentially.
 Employers are seeking professionals who can communicate seamlessly with customers in new and expanding overseas markets, as well as serve and sell to a large foreign-born population here at home.
 Moreover, there are many undeniable cognitive benefits of learning languages.
 People who speak more than one language have improved memory, problem-solving and critical-thinking skills, enhanced concentration and better listening skills.
 They switch between competing tasks and monitor changes in their environment more easily than monolinguals, as well as display signs of greater creativity and flexibility.
 It also helps to stave off mental aging and cognitive decline.

-At Castle Donington College, French and Spanish are taught to all pupils in Year 7 and 8 with some specialisation in Year 9.
-Both languages will be offered as a GCSE and EBacc option at Key Stage 4 in 2022.
+At Castle Donington College, French and Spanish are taught to all pupils in Year 7 through to Year 9.
+Both languages are offered as a GCSE and EBacc option at Key Stage 4.

 Pupils studying languages will build on their prior knowledge and learn to express their ideas on a wide range of topics.
 Particular emphasis is placed on developing spoken fluency, with the majority of activities in lessons conducted in the target language.
 In addition to furthering linguistic competence, pupils will learn about the culture of countries where French and Spanish are spoken.